GHA-Technologies-Limited/gha-technologies-limited.github.com/index.md

 ## AUTOMATING BUSINESSES NATIONWIDE

-GHA Technologies is Providing you with the suitable tools to help your business succeed!
+GHA Technologies is providing you with the suitable tools to help your business succeed!

 ### Our Services